Cloudmappr/atlas/index.md

 ></iframe>

-### **Strategy teams** can use the platform to quickly generate, iterate, assess, and compare business plan and proposal assets.
+- **Strategy teams** can use the platform to quickly generate, iterate, assess, and compare business plan and proposal assets.

-### **Analysts** can construct reports across structures for comparative and historical analysis.
+- **Analysts** can construct reports across structures for comparative and historical analysis.

-### **Generative AI Consumers** can use Atlas to structure GenAI output for human curation, research, and annotation
+- **Generative AI Consumers** can use Atlas to structure GenAI output for human curation, research, and annotation

-### **Instructors** can leverage it for syllabus and asset distribution as well as student assignment collection, with a robust backend for snapshotting and timestamping.
+- **Instructors** can leverage it for syllabus and asset distribution as well as student assignment collection, with a robust backend for snapshotting and timestamping.

-### **Students** can leverage it for structured notetaking aligning to a syllabus or learning plan.
+- **Students** can leverage it for structured notetaking aligning to a syllabus or learning plan.

-### Buy-side **planners** can leverage Atlas to collect assets from vendors, suppliers and distributors.
+- Buy-side **planners** can leverage Atlas to collect assets from vendors, suppliers and distributors.

-### **UX designers** can leverage the platform to overhaul the user experience for legacy records interfaces interfaces, and it the Atlas backend to integrate and enrich data from multiple sources.
+- **UX designers** can leverage the platform to overhaul the user experience for legacy records interfaces interfaces, and it the Atlas backend to integrate and enrich data from multiple sources.

-### **Consultants** can leverage Atlas to create flexible, semi-structured data sets and no-code UIs for comparative analysis.
+- **Consultants** can leverage Atlas to create flexible, semi-structured data sets and no-code UIs for comparative analysis.

 ## Proof of concept<!-- markmap: foldAll -->
 The PoC is built on, but not dependent on, [Markmap](https://github.com/markmap/markmap) (MIT License), a typescript mindmap renderer leveraging YAML-like markup for structure, resulting in simple. human-readable backmatter.
 It is tolerant of raw markdown, with intelligent parsing of headers and bullets while ignoring tables and base text, along with support for CSS, and allows for initial fold status at the node level, so it's an ideal candidate for initial exploration of the concept.
-Markmap does not render unstructured datasets or hierarchies deeper than six.
+Markmap does not render unstructured datasets.

 The backend is logically separated from the renderer, maintaining UUIDs and annotated, so markmap can and will co-exist and interoperate with alternative renderers such as [drawio](https://github.com/jgraph/drawio) (Apache License) or [mermaid](https://github.com/mermaid-js/mermaid) (MIT License) to address canvas-style, tree-style, workflow, state diagram, ganntt, C4, and deep structure use cases.
 The same data set can be leveraged in multiple structures, so user could define their own hierarchies or canvases, save and switch between them without impacting the state and content of the objects.